bump-sh/docs/src/_help/bump-cli.md

 - TOC
 {:toc}

-How to use the Bump command line interface.
+The Bump.sh CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
+With any API definition of your choice (from Swagger, OpenAPI or AsyncAPI), it can help you to:

+- Validate an API document before publishing to your documentation
+- Publish an API document to your Bump.sh documentation or hubs
+- Compare two API documents to generate a human-readable diff from your API definitions

-## Installing Bump CLI
+## Installation

-Bump CLI is a node package, currently [distributed via NPM](https://www.npmjs.com/package/bump-cli) which means you need to have Node v12+ interpreter installed on your computer and servers.
+The Bump.sh CLI is a node package currently distributed via NPM.
+This means you must have the Node v14+ interpreter installed on your computer or CI servers.

+_If you are looking to use Bump.sh in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump)._

-> You can download a standalone package directly from the [latest Github release](https://github.com/bump-sh/cli/releases) assets if you don't use Node.
-We plan to distribute universal binaries to common package managers soon.
-Please check our [installation methods](https://github.com/bump-sh/bump-node-cli#installation) for updates.
+> You can download a standalone package directly from the latest
+> Github release assets if you don’t use Node.
 {: .info}

-## Global installation
+### Global installation

 To install it globally, run the following command with NPM